Lynn G. Gref

-Lynn Gref (born 1941) is a technologist and systems engineer, who has done pioneering work in missile systems; command, control and communications (C3) systems; and satellite systems.
+Lynn Gref (born 1941) is an American technologist and systems engineer, who has done pioneering work in missile systems; command, control and communications (C3) systems; and satellite systems.
 He and Dr. William Spuck developed the Rapid Development Methodology (RDM) that was employed in the development of a number of C3 systems for the U.S. Department of Defense.
 RDM is a form of software development classified as iterative and incremental development.
 A primary distinction of RDM is that the user is left with a usable capability at the end of every iteration.
 He pioneered the development of C3 systems using the Ada programming language.
 He has coauthored a number of reports as a member the Army Science Board (ASB) and as a committee member for the Naval Studies Board of the United States National Academy of Sciences.

 Early life and education

 Gref was born in Salt Lake City and achieved his Eagle Scout as a Boy Scout.

-Lynn Gref received all his college degrees in mathematics from the University of California, Riverside (BA ‘63, MA ‘64, and PhD ‘66.
+Lynn Gref received all his college degrees in mathematics from the University of California, Riverside (BA ‘63, MA ‘64, and PhD ‘66).